Skip to content

 The Origins of International Mole Day

-International Mole Day traces its roots back to 1991 when chemistry teacher Maurice Oehler founded the National Mole Day Foundation (NMDF).
+International Mole Day traces back to 1991 when chemistry teacher Maurice Oehler founded the National Mole Day Foundation (NMDF).
 He aimed to bring more enthusiasm and awareness to chemistry by introducing this unique holiday.
-The chosen time frame of 6:02 AM to 6:02 PM mirrors the mole concept, specifically Avogadro’s constant (6.022 x 10²³), symbolizing the link between particles and moles.
+The chosen time frame of 6:02 AM to 6:02 PM mirrors the mole concept, specifically Avogadro's constant (6.022 x 10²³), symbolizing the link between particles and moles.

 Why Is the Mole Concept Important in Chemistry?